 Being able to articulate your fingers without the need of a plastic controller would make the whole VR experience much more immersive.

 The omni-directional treadmill may not entirely take off, but it's still one of the few pieces of hardware that lets you roam around in VR.
 It's a great premise that makes you get you up off your lazy bum while in VR.
 The Omni is able to connect with both the Vive and Rift letting you spin, run and walk in various games.

 It's not without issues though.
-We've already discussed VR exercise equipment at length as a promising concept if it all wasn't so expensive, bulky and a sweaty process.
+We've already discussed VR exercise equipment as a promising concept let down by being such an expensive, bulky and sweaty process.

 But if you really want to 'get in' the game, and you have space, hopping into an Omni could be pretty neat.
 We've tried it since it's early days at CES and it's been able to stick it out through the years, improving the base, harness and shoes to ensure the best possible experience.

 Another large VR periperhal, like Omni, VirZoom is basically a VR exercise bike that has seen a few different iterations.
 It's definitely shrunken down in size and revamped its games as well.

 VirZoom features wireless sensors that are integrated into the bike pedals so when you pedal faster in real life, you'll speed up in the game.
 You can use it with all three of the major virtual reality headsets and mobile VR support is coming soon.

 To gamify it further, there are also action buttons on the handlebars so you can throw a lasso or shoot bad guys while on the move.
 Our time with it has always been a sweaty mess - but in a good way.
 You can really get your heart pumping and it's actually fun doing so.
 Just be warned it's another piece of hardware you'll have to deal with.
 It's shipping in January this year.